Hit360D/ventscape-most-important-terms/README.md

 ## What is TF-IDF?

 This Python project utilises Term Frequency-Inverse Document Frequency (TF-IDF), a statistical measure used to evaluate importance of a word in a document relative to a collection of documents (a corpus).
 It reflects how important a word is to a document.
 It helps to distinguish between common and unique words.

+## What is the source of this data?

+The data has been taken from the [ArchiveScape project](https://github.com/LoV432/ArchiveScape).